Multi-level governance: Multi-level governance of climate change in cities

-Global climate change is being contributed to by ever increasing levels of greenhouse gas emissions emanating from decisions and activities of individuals and organisations at local, regional, national and international levels.
+Global climate change is contributed to by increasing levels of greenhouse gas emissions from the decisions and activities of individuals and organisations at local, regional, national and international levels.
 Cities are suggested to contribute up to 75% of global carbon dioxide emissions, reflecting the increasing proportions of global populations living and working in cities.
-As we know, tackling climate change is an extensive, time-consuming and costly task, a task that cannot be achieved solely through the policy implementation and regulation from central governments and bodies alone.
+Tackling climate change is an extensive, time-consuming and costly task that cannot be achieved solely through policy implementation and regulation from central governments and bodies alone.
 It has become increasingly clear that nation-states will be unable to commit to and meet international targets and agreements for offsetting climate change without engaging with the activity of sub-national and local action.
-Hereby, warranting the extreme importance of multi-level governance of climate change within cities.
+This suggests the importance of multi-level governance of climate change within cities.

 Forms of governance at multi-levels have taken off increasingly at the local scale, building upon the notion of 'think global, act local', in cities in particular.
 Greenhouse gas (GHG) emissions stem from certain activities that originate from specific places, bringing about thought that the local scale is the most appropriate political scale to produce necessary offsets in emissions.
 Cities are exemplary of such specific places in which local governance action can and will help reduce GHG emissions.
 The levels of governance authority handed down to local governments within cities has been perceived to out-do policy goals within the national and international arena, with some local governments taking on their own initiatives for tackling urban climate change.
 This sets an important stance to which the local scale of multi-level governance is important for tackling global climate change within the urban arena.